 Here are some related blog posts I found helpful:

-While the first leap was challenging and terrifying, it was molding me into a more courageous, daring individual.
+While taking the leap was challenging and terrifying, it was molding me into a more courageous, daring individual.
 Yet, so much was still to be discovered and the adventure was just beginning.
 It was only the first leap.